-(VII) Approval of disinterested directors of the Company and opinion of all auditors of the Company that they had no objection
+(VI) Approval of disinterested directors of the Company and opinion of all auditors of the

+Company that they had no objection

 The Company, based on the Share Price Valuation Report obtained from J.P.
 Morgan and the legal advice obtained from Nagashima Ohno & Tsunematsu, has given careful consideration to the terms and conditions of the Transaction, including the Tender Offer, while giving the utmost deference to the content of the Opinion.
-As a result thereof, the Company's board of directors determined that the Transaction would contribute to the improvement of the Company's corporate value, and determined that the Tender Offer would provide a reasonable opportunity to sell the Company Shares, and at a meeting of the board of directors of the Company convened today, all the directors except one of the Company participating in the deliberations and resolution unanimously (9 directors out of the 10 total directors, excluding Mr. Eto) resolved to express an opinion in support of the Tender Offer and recommending that all of the Company's shareholders tender their shares in the Tender Offer, recommending that all the Share Options Holders tender their share options in the Tender Offer and recommending that the ADRs Holders deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the shares in the Tender Offer.
-At the above Board of directors meeting, Director Takayuki Yamazaki expressed his opinion to the effect that he opposes the Tender Offer, because he was unable to obtain sufficient time to consider the Tender Offer and therefore cannot judge whether or not the Tender Offer will contribute to the enhancement of the Company's corporate value.
-Furthermore, of the Company's directors, Mr. Eto is scheduled to acquire common shares of the Tender Offeror using a portion of the consideration he will receive upon the completion of the Tender Offer through the tendering of the Company Shares he holds in the Tender Offer, and as such, from the perspective of avoiding any suspicion of a conflict of interest from the Company's standpoint, he did not participate in any of the deliberations and resolutions of the board of directors of the Company in connection with the Transaction, including the deliberations and resolutions at the above-mentioned board of directors meeting, and additionally he has not participated in any discussions and negotiations with the Tender Offeror.
+As a result thereof, the Company's board of directors determined that the Transaction would contribute to the improvement of the Company's corporate value, and determined that the Tender Offer would provide a reasonable opportunity to sell the Company Shares, and at a meeting of the board of directors of the Company convened today, all the directors of the Company participating in the deliberations and resolution unanimously (9 directors out of the total ten directors, excluding Mr. Eto) resolved to express an opinion in support of the Tender Offer and recommending that all of the Company's shareholders tender their shares in the Tender Offer, recommending that all the Share Options Holders tender their share options in the Tender Offer and recommending that the ADR Holders deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the shares in the Tender Offer.
+Additionally, all four auditors (including two outside auditors) who attended the board of directors meeting stated that they have no objections to the resolution.
+Furthermore, one of the Company's directors, Mr. Eto is scheduled to acquire common shares of the Tender Offeror Parent Company using a portion of the consideration he will receive upon the completion of the Tender Offer through the tendering of the Company Shares he holds in the Tender Offer, and as such, from the perspective of avoiding any suspicion of a conflict of interest from the Company's standpoint. he did not participate in any of the deliberations and resolutions of the board of directors of the Company in connection with the Transaction, including the deliberations and resolutions at the above-mentioned board of directors meeting, and additionally he has not participated in any discussions and negotiations with the Tender Offeror.

-(VIII) Measures to ensure opportunities for purchase from other purchasers
+(VII) Measures to ensure opportunities for purchase from other purchasers

-Although the Tender Offeror will set the purchase period in the Tender Offer ("Tender Offer Period") at 21 business days in principle, as it is expected that it will take about 4 months from the announcement of the planned commencement of the Tender Offer until the actual commencement of the Tender Offer, the shareholders of the Company, Share Option Holders and the ADRs Holders will have the opportunity to make appropriate judgments as to whether to tender in the Tender Offer, and the Tender Offeror will ensure that those other than the Tender Offeror have an opportunity to make competing offers to purchase the Company Securities.
+Although the minimum period for purchases, etc. related to a tender offer prescribed by the Act is 20 business days, the Tender Offeror will set the purchase period in the Tender Offer ("Tender Offer Period") at 30 business days, which is longer than the legally required minimum period.
+In addition, as it took about 4 months from the announcement of the planned commencement of the Tender Offer on March 28, 2025 until the actual commencement of the Tender Offer, the shareholders of the Company, Share Option Holders and the ADR Holders will have the opportunity to make appropriate judgments as to whether to tender in the Tender Offer, and the Tender Offeror will ensure that those other than the Tender Offeror have an opportunity to make competing offers to purchase the Company Securities.
 In this manner, the Tender Offeror intends to secure the fairness of the Tender Offer Price.

-(IX) Consideration for avoiding coercion
+(VIII) Consideration for avoiding coercion